SeiyaGame/extract_video_frame/README.md

                         The number of frames to extract from the same TV show
 ```

-- The `sourceA` argument is required and should be the path of the folder/files containing the TV show files of the first source.
+- The `source` argument is required and should be the path of the folder/files containing the TV show files of the first source.
-- The `sourceB` argument is required and should be the path of the folder/files containing the TV show files of the second source.
+- The `comparisons_source` argument is optional and should be the path of the folder/files containing the TV show files you want to compare.
 - The `file_type` argument is optional and defaults to 'mkv'.
 - The `episodes` argument is optional and defaults to None.
 - The `num_frames` argument is optional and defaults to 1.

 For example, to extract 1 image from a random episode of a TV show in the 'folder_path' folder with the file type 'mkv', you would run the following command:
 ```
-python extract_frame.py sourceA sourceB
+python extract_frame.py folder_path
 ```

-To extract 1 images from episode 5,6,7,9 of a TV show with the file type 'mkv', you would run the following command:
+To extract 1 images from episode 5,6,7,9 of a TV show with the file type 'mkv' and with one comparison, you would run the following command:
 ```
-python extract_frame.py folder_path sourceA sourceB -e 5 6 7 9
+python extract_frame.py folder_path -c folder_comparison -e 5 6 7 9
 ```

-To extract 3 images from episode 5,6,7,9 of a TV show with the file type 'mkv', you would run the following command:
+To extract 3 images from episode 5,6,7,9 of a TV show with the file type 'mkv' and with one comparison, you would run the following command:
 ```
-python extract_frame.py folder_path sourceA sourceB -e 5 6 7 9 --num_frames 3
+python extract_frame.py folder_path -c folder_comparison -e 5 6 7 9 --num_frames 3
 ```

 # Output